JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

 finalize_if:
   - user_confirms_biometrics OR (user_denies_authorization AND identity_verified)
 questions:
-  - "We've detected a login from a new device, immediately followed by a large transfer of $[Amount] from your ANZ account.
+  - "We've detected a login from a new device, immediately followed by a large transfer of $[Amount] from your XYZ account.
 Was this login authorized by you?"
-  - "Can you confirm the device you are currently using to access your ANZ banking?"
+  - "Can you confirm the device you are currently using to access your XYZ banking?"
   - "Is the destination of this transfer to an investment or cryptocurrency platform?"
-  - "Did you verify this new device with biometrics or a security code when you logged in to ANZ?"
+  - "Did you verify this new device with biometrics or a security code when you logged in to XYZ?"
-  - "Is this pattern of new device login and transfer consistent with your past ANZ banking behaviour?"
+  - "Is this pattern of new device login and transfer consistent with your past XYZ banking behaviour?"
 ---
 fraud_type: RUL-TX488
 core_facts: